Ultrasound Technician Training: How to Become an Ultrasound Tech

 • Physician’s offices

-Becoming an ultrasound technician takes 1-4 years, depending on your chosen program type.
-Certificates take a year of full-time study.
-Associate degrees typically take two years.
-Bachelor’s degrees take four years to complete.
-Higher degrees qualify you for roles with higher earning potential and greater autonomy.
+Becoming an ultrasound technician takes 1-4 years, depending on the program you choose.
+Certificate programs typically take about a year of full-time study, while associate degrees take two years and bachelor’s degrees take about four years.